claytantor/code-puzzles/README.md

 ### Binary Tree Search

 Find the least common ancestors of 2 nodes in a binary tree.
-The goal here is to identify the fewest similar nodes that are in common above the nodes chosen.

     1
     |